 Research provides varying definitions of municipal or community capacity.
-Some research considers this topic via citizen participation and community structure.
-Other research discusses capacity as it relates to governance.
-Using a definition that addresses the latter is most appropriate for the purposes of this strategy paper and development of recommendations for ON TO 2050.
-Therefore, municipal capacity may be defined as: the ability of a municipality to ensure services are provided on a sustained basis in pursuit of local and regional objectives.
-These objectives could involve public services, community identity, and regional and local economic development.
+Some research evaluates capacity via citizen participation and community structure.
+Other research discusses how capacity relates to governance.
+The latter approach is most appropriate for the purposes of this paper, including development of ON TO 2050 recommendations.
+Therefore, municipal capacity may be defined as the ability of a municipality to ensure services are provided on a sustained basis in pursuit of local and regional objectives.1These objectives could involve public services, community identity, and regional and local economic development.

-Capacity can be distinguished through categories of policy and implementation capacity as well as operational efficiency.
-Policy and implementation capacity refers to the decision-making and analysis process and the ability to carry out these decisions on behalf of the municipality.
+Using this definition, CMAP and MPC further delineated capacity into the categories of policy and implementation capacity, and operational efficiency.
+Policy and implementation capacity refers to a local government's decision-making and analysis process, and its ability to carry out decisions made on behalf of the municipality.
 Operational efficiency includes cost-effectiveness and the quality of service provided to a municipality's residents, businesses, and visitors.

 There is not a linear measure of high or low capacity.
 Various challenges that can affect a municipality's capacity are often difficult to quantify and measure.
 Some of the region's communities may suffer from poor fiscal condition, resulting in insufficient funding to pursue planning objectives or provide essential services.
 Other municipalities may have low staffing levels, or their staff and elected officials may lack technical knowledge or awareness of available resources.
-In addition, some communities may have residents who lack interest or ability to become involved with implementing planning objectives, or may even actively oppose these activities.
-Additionally, in some instances low capacity may be a conscious choice by a voting populace with a preference for minimal local government.
+Some communities may have residents who lack interest or ability to become involved with implementing planning objectives, or who actively oppose these activities.
+In some places, low capacity may be a conscious choice by a voting populace that prefers minimal local government.